 The 4-stars hotel has a restaurant and a bar on the 17th floor.

-How to get there: Bolhão subway station is 5min walking distance.
+How to get there: Bolhão subway station is a 5 minutes walking distance.

 Câmara Municipal do Porto